Qman611/BioInternshipPortal/README.md

 - [ ] Data is not secure.
 Can be remedied by hosting on OIT servers
 - [ ] Stylings are not uniform
 - [ ] Edit job listing for employer does not work
+- [ ] Discard job listing for employer does not work

 FUTURE WORK:
 - [ ] Implement Georgia Tech CAS Login system